Embracing the Experimenter Mindset

 When you live as an experimenter:

-Failure loses its sting
+Failure loses its sting.

-Curiosity replaces pressure
+Curiosity replaces pressure.

-Progress becomes nonlinear but real
+Progress becomes nonlinear but real.

 There’s no ego attached to results because results aren’t the point.
 Feedback is.

 This aligns with something I’ve noticed repeatedly: the most meaningful shifts happen when effort relaxes and attention sharpens.
 When you stop chasing outcomes and start aligning conditions.
+That’s not passive.
+It’s precise.

 Identity as a Temporary Hypothesis

 The biggest insight from this shift is that identity doesn’t need to be permanent.
+Identity can be a temporary hypothesis.

 You can try on ways of living the same way you test ideas: